mattkretz/mattkretz.github.io/_posts/2026-04-28-vision-rse-institute.md

 ## Where This Leaves Us

 The FutuRSI initiative and similar efforts are asking the right questions.
-The conversation has matured since then, and while late (from my perspective), action now is better than waiting.
-My 2020 document outlined many of the above thoughts, when the conversation around RSE was less mature.
+The conversation has matured since my 2020 document, which outlined these ideas, and while late (from my perspective), action now is better than waiting.
 Today, the community recognition is growing.

 What I envision isn't just another coordination body or networking platform.
 It's a service organization that does the hard work of consolidating effort, preventing or reducing duplication, and moving complexity upward where it can be